healeyke/Cookit-/README.md

 Nutrition: High Protein\
 Vegan Friendly: Yes

-### Requirement 101 Uploading a Recipe
+### Requirement 101 Store a Recipe

 #### Scenario

-As a user interested in cooking, I want to be able to save my personal recipes and share it with others, including photos.
+As a user interested in cooking, I want to be able to save my personal recipes, including photos.

 #### Dependencies